wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-distance-g4/index.md

 draft: false
 ---

+{{% alert note %}}
+This is the first post in a series.
+The second post is [here](https://www.woutersteenbeek.nl/post/geometric-road-g4-short-distance/).
+{{% /alert %}}

 Andy Wheeler has a [blog post](https://andrewpwheeler.com/2015/04/04/some-more-on-network-distances-vs-geographic-distances-intra-city/) comparing geographic distance (as the crow flies) to network distance (following the road network).
-The tl;dr; is that in Albany, NY, the correlation beween network distance and geographic distance is really high (0.94).
+The tl;dr; is that in Albany, NY, the correlation between network distance and geographic distance is really high (0.94).
 As you'd expect the network distance is always larger than the geographic distance, and this becomes a bit more evident for longer routes.[^1]

 Based on his results, and depending on the application, perhaps we can just calculate Euclidean distances between two points rather than going the complicated route of using network distance calculations (e.g. by using the Google API or ArcGIS).
 One example is Near Repeat victimization, in which the spatial and temporal distances between pairs of crimes are used to detect space-time interaction (i.e. that houses nearby a house that was burglarized have a higher chance to also be targets for a short period after the first victimization).
 See [here](https://www.woutersteenbeek.nl/software/nearrepeat/) for my R package on Near Repeat analysis and [here](https://www.woutersteenbeek.nl/publication/steenbeek-wouter-simulation-2021/) for a teaser on a chapter on mechanisms of Near Repeat in [this book](https://www.routledge.com/Agent-Based-Modelling-for-Criminological-Theory-Testing-and-Development/Elffers-Gerritsen/p/book/9780367228521).